The CPB Young Writing Fellowship

 Eligible candidates must meet the following requirements:

-- A BA/MA/BFA/MFA in creative writing, English literature, or comparative literature ongoing or completed before December 1, 2020 but no earlier than January 1, 2017 is preferred.
-However, we would love to award those from other fields as well.
+- A BA/MA/BFA/MFA in creative writing, English literature, or comparative literature ongoing or completed is preferred.
+However, we are also actively seeking writers from outside traditional education streams in literature.

-- Must be a citizen of India, Bangladesh, Pakistan, Nepal, Sri Lanka, Bhutan, Afghanistan, and Maldives.
+- Must be a citizen (or origin) of India, Bangladesh, Pakistan, Nepal, Sri Lanka, Bhutan, Afghanistan, and Maldives.

-Group discounts are also available if 3 or more applicants apply together.
+Please use PayPal if your country doesn’t allow payment to go through Instamojo.
+Group discounts are also available if 3 or more applicants apply together (Closed now).
 This application fee is non refundable.

 NOTE: Please fill the form after paying the application fee, because the form requires you to upload proof of fee payment.